Scotland History & Whisky Experience Tour

 Stirling Castle

-One of Scotland's most important castles, dramatically positioned on volcanic rock — the gateway to the Highlands and royal history.
+One of Scotland’s most important and historic castles, dramatically positioned on a volcanic rock overlooking the surrounding countryside.
+Often called the “Gateway to the Highlands,” Stirling Castle played a central role in Scottish royal history and major battles.

 Highlights